greenboxal/doggohub/doc/ci/yaml/README.md

 >
 **Notes:**
-- [Introduced][ce-6669] in GitLab 8.13.
+- [Introduced][ce-6669] in DoggoHub 8.13.
-- Starting with GitLab 8.14, when you have an environment that has a stop action defined, GitLab will automatically trigger a stop action when the associated branch is deleted.
+- Starting with DoggoHub 8.14, when you have an environment that has a stop action defined, DoggoHub will automatically trigger a stop action when the associated branch is deleted.

 Closing (stoping) environments can be achieved with the `on_stop` keyword defined under